Front Page Detectives

 Article continues below advertisement

-He suffered seven blows to his head and died crawling away to escape.
+He suffered seven blows to his head and died attempting to crawl away.

 MORE ON: